 Ads with stories allow brands to take on a whole new set of positive associations.
 Take Volkswagen’s Super Bowl commercial for Passat in 2011.
 The one with the little Darth Vader.

-It's designed to appeal to the aww emotion.
+It's designed to appeal to the aww emotion (it's definitely a thing).
 This is not a misplaced motivation; the most shared ads from 2015 include cute animals and encouraging good deeds.
 But mere click-baiting is different from building a real connection with the reader.

 It Increases Authenticity